balinth0rvath/CarND-Traffic-Sign-Classifier/writeup.md

  #### 3. Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

- I used Adam optimizer for optimizing my models output.
-It is based on adam algorithm, an extension of Stochastic Gradient Descent.
+ I used Adam Optimizer for optimizing my models output.
+It is based on Adam Algorithm, an extension of Stochastic Gradient Descent.
 The table below describes the hyperparameters:
  | Parameter name | Description	| Value |
  |:--------------:|:-----------:|:-----:|
  |epochs|The number of training runs on each batch| 36|